mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 }
 {% endhighlight %}

-These interfaces, or type classes, then allow us to create functions that are _polymorphic_ in the effect type `F[_]`.
+These type classes then allow us to create functions that are _polymorphic_ in the effect type `F[_]`, but which have access to required capabilities.
 For example, we could describe a program that uses the `Console` interface as follows:

 {% highlight scala %}
 def consoleProgram[F[_]: Console]: F[Unit] =